 In this tutorial, you’ll learn how to create a customized calendar in Photoshop.

 Now find your favorite image and let’s get started.

 Note: All screenshots are taken from Adobe Photoshop CC Mac version.
 Windows and other versions might look different.
 Windows users change Command to Crtl key.

 Step 1: Create a new document in Photoshop.
 It’s up to you what size you want the calendar to be, horizontal or vertical.

 A commonly used standard size for a calendar is 8.5” x 11”, but I’m going to create an A5 size calendar (about 5.8” x 8.2” or 2460 x 1740px).

 Step 2: Drag the image you want to use for the calendar into the Photoshop document.
 If you want to use a solid color background or pattern, simply go to the top menu and select Edit > Fill.

 I’m using this image as my calendar background, so I deleted the default background layer and name this image layer background.

 Before adding text to the calendar, I’m going to bring out the guides to help align shapes and texts that I’ll create later.
 I suggest you do so as well.

 Hit the Command + R shortcut to view the rulers.
-Click on the ruler and drag to the canvas to make guides.
+Click on the ruler and drag it to the canvas to make guides.